aws-greengrass/aws-greengrass-testing/README.md

 - Configure user on Windows device
     - Open the Windows Command Prompt (cmd.exe) as an administrator.
     - Create user in the LocalSystem account on the Windows device.
-Replace **user_name** with the same name of your current system user.
+Replace **user-name** with the same name of your current system user.
 Replace **password** with a secure password.
       - ```net user /add user-name password```
     - Download and install the [PsExec utility](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) from Microsoft on the device.
     - Use the PsExec utility to store the user name and password in the Credential Manager instance for the LocalSystem account.